Jamcre/bluetti-esp32-bridge/README.md

 ## Real Time Clock 'Hub'
 ### How to download and set up RTC hub firmware:
 - In the 'ecolibrium-2025' folder you extracted, mavigate to the 'hub' subfolder
-- Inside the 'hub' folder, open the subfolder named 'sender' where you should see a C header file labeled 'secrets_example' and a .ino file labeled 'sender'
+- Inside the 'hub' folder, open the subfolder named 'sender' where you should see a header file (.h) labeled `secrets_example.h` and an ino file labeled `sender.ino`
-- Rename 'secrets_example.h' to 'secrets.h' and open it in a text editor of your choice
+- Rename 'secrets_example.h' to 'secrets.h' and open it in a text editor of your choice (Notepad works fine if you do not have any other text editors)
 - Add your wifi details to the contents of 'secrets.h' by filling in where the quotes are (do not delete the quotes).
-- Using the MAC address if your CYD that you recorded before from the 'Output' menu, replace the contents of "sender.ino' to include the MAC address's of your sensor nodes at the top of the file.
+- Using the MAC address previously recorded from the 'Output' menu, replace the contents of "sender.ino' to include the MAC addresses of your sensor nodes at the top of the file.
     - To find a board's MAC address, look at the 'Output' in Arduino IDE after uploading a sketch to it.
     - Replace the comma seperated codes inside the {} in the lines that look like this: "uint8_t broadcastAddress1[] = {0x5c, 0x01, 0x3b, 0x51, 0x2e, 0x64};" (keep the 0x, only change the last two characters of each part of the address)